quarkus-qe/quarkus-openshift-test-suite/README.md

 ### Enabling/disabling tests

 The `@OnlyIfConfigured` annotation can be used to selectively enable/disable execution of tests based on a configuration property.
+On the other hand, the `@OnlyIfNotConfigured` annotation will do the same whether the configuration property does not exist.

 This can be used for example to disable tests that require access to authenticated registry.
 The tests that do require such access are annotated `@OnlyIfConfigured("ts.authenticated-registry")` and are not executed by default.